saumickm96/SQL-database-for-Italian-takeaway-food-restaurant./README.md

 We can’t ignore the privacy issue that comes with using a database for the company, for example if the information of a costumer is stored on to the system we have to ensure that no hacker can possible get his hands on them, and in the rare scenario they do we have to immediately inform the costumer on their leaked information.

+Please check the ERD table and the Relational Table.